 The Americans with Disabilities Act (ADA) was passed as a civil rights law which would allow people with disabilities equal access to online opportunities, information and facilities.
-Many of us might know that the act is applicable for various physical structures and barriers, such as while constructing the door widths, threshold heights, ramp angles and more.
+Many of us might know that the act is applicable to various physical structures and barriers, such as while constructing door widths, threshold heights, ramp angles and more.
 However, what about websites?

 Yes, and some companies have spent much money defending or settling lawsuits claiming the design of their website violates the guidelines on the protections offered under the ADA.

 The ADA was first enacted in 1990, which was much before the Internet was available to the public.
 For this, there were no mention of websites and the need for accessibility to online content.

 After Netscape was launched in 1994, Internet Explorer and Yahoo! in 1995, and Google in 1998, the ADA was further amended.
 However, it still did not explicitly mention the address of the websites.
 This created ambiguity and complicated the situation for businesses.
 That being said, today, Title III of the ADA applies to what is termed as “Public Accommodations” and includes the markets where companies are required to take reasonable steps in designing their website so that people with vision, hearing, and speech disabilities can navigate effectively.

 The federal agency accountable for implementing the ADA, The Department of Justice (DOJ), has long taken the position that the ADA will apply to business and company websites and the verdict was mostly agreed upon.
 Upon failing to abide by this, the DOJ settled with Target Corporation for $6,000,000 in damages and almost $4,000,000 in attorney’s fees in one of the high-profile cases.